 Increasing Open and Click Rates

-Your open and click rates give you a good idea of how your deliverability and campaigns are performing.
+Your open and click rates are good indicators as to how your subscribers are engaging with your brand and how well your campaigns are performing as well as an indicator for your inbox placement.
 Check out some of our tips and best practices to help increase your open and click rates:

 Create consistency and urgency